diamantmh/exposure-android/README.md

 ## Base Feature Release (1.0)

+Features not yet implemented:

+- List view

+Features partially implemented:

+- Filters on the map view doesn't yet work, and "Apply Filters" only adds dummy locations

 Functional features include:

 - Users, Photos, Locations, Comments, and Categories can be created, added, and queried from the database via a web service.